oddbabble/kitakaze/README.md

     heroku run bash

 which will give you a bash shell running remotely on AWS.
-In this shell, do:

-    java -jar target/navi.jar bootstrap

-You will then see the boot sequence of the Ultrastructure instance into the PostgreSQL database for your Heroku application.
-Note that this will take a lot of time if you're using the free version of Heroku.
-The application keeps bumping up against memory limits and it doesn't run all that great on purpose - they want you to upgrade and pay them cash.
-But it will eventually finish and when you do, you have an initialized Ultrastructure instance.
+To perform all the initialization steps and load the demo data in your remote shell do:

+    ./init.sh

+This will bootstrap the Ultrastructure instance, load the northwind and demo scenario workspaces and load the demo data.

 ## Bring Your Dyno Back Up

+after you have initialized the Ultrastructre instance, exit your remote bash shell and in your local repository:

      heroku ps:scale web=1

 Your Ultrastructure instance should now be up and available for your use.

-## Loading Northwind

-To load the Northwind ontology, in the same bash process as above, do:

-    java -jar target/navi.jar load data/northwind.1.json

-This loads the base ontology of the Northwind/Ultrastructure mashup.

-## Loading Demo Scenario Ontology

-You can load the demo scenario ontology in the same bash process as above by doing:

-    java -jar target/navi.jar load data/scenario.1.json

-## Loading Demo Scenario State

-Finally, you can load the snapshot state of the demo by:

-    java -jar target/navi.jar load-snap data/demo-data.json

 ## Browsing the demo